RaInta/SparseGravitationalWaves/README.md

 The focus of this project is on the vibrations in--and of--space-time itself, known as [_gravitational waves_](https://en.wikipedia.org/wiki/Gravitational_wave).
 Gravitational wave signals are expected be sparse in four main sensing bases, according to the source: transient ('burst') sources are expected to appear as isolated pulses in the time domain, quasi-monochromatic ('continuous') signals appear as a small number of frequencies in the Fourier domain.
 The early (stationary phase) inspiral portion of an unstable close compact binary system is expected to produce a sparse signal in the time-frequency ('chirp') plane ([which we've already seen!](https://www.ligo.caltech.edu/detection) ).
 Finally the so-called 'stochastic background' is sparse in an inter-detector cross-correlation space in the Fourier domain.

-Recently a powerful mathematical framework has been developed, allowing _e.g._ accurate reconstruction of signals sampled at rates well below that determined by the Shannon-Nyquist limit, as long as the signal is known to be sparse in some representation.
+Recently a powerful mathematical framework has been developed, allowing _e.g._ accurate reconstruction of signals sampled at rates well below what you'd naively expect from the [Shannon-Nyquist limit](https://en.wikipedia.org/wiki/Nyquist%E2%80%93Shannon_sampling_theorem), as long as the signal is known to be sparse in some representation (even if you don't know explicitly which representation).

-Here I show how to apply these sparse methods to gravitational wave data analysis.
+Here I give a sketch on how to apply these sparse methods to gravitational wave data analysis.
 In some cases, they may improve computational efficiency enough to make a number of continuous wave searches viable that are currently computationally prohibited.

 Another application may help improve position resolution of certain burst gravitational wave sources detected by gravitational wave networks.

 Note that the run-time for the code I've implemented here (a basic Orthogonal Matching Pursuit (OMP) algorithm with a noise-based stopping criterion) is relatively poor.
-A [hardware acceleration method, such as a GPU, or preferably an FPGA](http://dl.acm.org/citation.cfm?id=2213806), would speed up processing of this particular implementation by a factor of almost 3,000.
+A [hardware acceleration method, such as a GPU, or preferably an FPGA](http://dl.acm.org/citation.cfm?id=2213806), would speed up processing of this particular implementation by a factor of almost 3,000 for a reasonable use case.

 ### Background: from Syphilis to Cylons